 ‘Exactly,’ his dad says.
 ‘So if you’re not going to find a nice girlfriend there, we’ll find you one here.’

 ‘Okay, I’m going,’ Cameron says abruptly.
 ‘Glad you’re both well.
 Don’t worry about me.
 Goodbye.’

 When he hangs up the call, Cameron notices he has a text message from an unknown number.

 Hey mate, it’s Jason.
 Pizza boy.
 Getting sick of tinned food and can’t keep ordering junk.
 Could you do me a favour and pick me up some fresh fruit and veggies?
 I’ll transfer you the $.
 Let me know.

-Nathan sits staring at his screen for a few minutes, reading the words over and over.
+Cameron sits staring at his screen for a few minutes, reading the words over and over.
 How did he even get his number?
 That’s when he remembers.
 He messaged Jason from the app to let him know his pizza was on its way.
 He must have saved it.
 He must be gay.

-Nathan didn’t need to debate it much longer.
+Cameron didn’t need to debate it much longer.
 He replies: Sure, I’ll be round in a couple of hours.

-Nathan rings the doorbell and waits.
+Cameron rings the doorbell and waits.
 His backpack is filled with as many supplies as he could find, which was pretty limited, but he did his best.
 Kale, potatoes, bananas, sourdough, and eggs – even a pack of toilet rolls.

 ‘Hey, mate,’ Jason says.
 ‘Thanks so much for doing this.
 I really appreciate it.’